 Still, states and districts have canceled in-person exams looking to other options.
 In the District of Columbia, a remote exam will be held in October which only allows for local admission in lieu of the UBE.
 States holding remote testing include Nevada, Arizona, Massachusetts, Michigan and Florida, many of whom offer similar local admission options.
 In Florida, the test will consist of 100 multiple choice questions and an essay section.

-According to The Washington Post, the suit was filed in federal court on behalf of those who took online AP tests, test-takers faced unequal testing environments, technical issues and the inability of some to submit their answers.
-When students asked about issues with WiFi availability for the test, the suit states that the College Board told a student to use free WiFi at a McDonalds when they “ran into technical trouble submitting their answers.”
+The suit was filed in federal court on behalf of those who took online AP tests.
+Test-takers allege they faced unequal testing environments, technical issues and the inability of some to submit their answers.
+When students asked about issues with Wi-Fi availability for the test, the suit states that the College Board told a student to use free Wi-Fi at a McDonalds when they “ran into technical trouble submitting their answers.”
 The suit demands the College Board score their answers instead of requiring retesting, provide “hundreds of millions” in monetary relief and more than $500 million in compensatory damages.
-Further, the suit alleges that the inability of students to provide answers was the fault of creators and charges the College Board with breach of contract, gross negligence, misrepresentation and violation of the Americans with Disabilities Act.
+The suit also alleges the inability of students to provide answers was the fault of creators and charges the College Board with breach of contract, gross negligence, misrepresentation and violation of the Americans with Disabilities Act.